 What is an Outrunner Motor?

-Typically an outrunner motor is a Permanent Magnet Synchronous Motor (PMSM).
+Typically an outrunner motor is a Permanent Magnet Synchronous Motor (PMSM) torque motor.
 Therefore, the motor consists of a stator with coils and a rotor with permanent magnets.
 With conventional motors, the magnets are attached to a shaft that rotates on the inside of the stator coils.
 This is called an inrunner motor.
 With an outrunner motor the magnets are attached to a ring or sleeve on the outside of the stator coils.
 As a result, the motor has a rotating ring or sleeve, instead of a rotating shaft.

-Outrunner motor vs inrunner motor
+Differences between an outrunner motor vs inrunner motor

 An advantage of an outrunner motor compared to an inrunner motor, is that the air gap surface is substantially larger.
 In other words, the surface area through which the electromagnetic field lines pass from rotor to stator, is much larger.
 This way more electromechanical force is generated.